Riqky/portfolio/_pages/home.md

 This is the portfolio for my Minor in Cyber Security.
 Here you can find the Personal Development Evaluation per criteria.

-### Personal Development - Beginning
+### Personal Development - Proficient

 I have a filled portfolio with outcomes and got positive feedback from my teachers.
-Not all learning activities and personal development have been demonstrated, but I am working on this.

 ### Technical skills - Proficient